McBride Sisters

-McBride Sisters Wine Company is a Black-owned, female-led wine company in the United States.
-The company was founded in 2005 by African American winemakers Robin and Andréa McBride, who first met as adults and bonded over a shared passion for winemaking.
-The brand uses grapes from both California and New Zealand, and is focused on providing quality bottled and canned wines that are affordable and "celebrate inclusivity".
-As of 2020, Wine Spectator noted that it was the largest Black-owned wine company in the US by volume.
-According to the Boston Globe, McBride Sisters is also "one of the few Black-owned wine labels that encourages consumers to be socially conscious."
+McBride Sisters Wine Company is a wine company in the United States.

+The company was founded in 2005 by Robin and Andréa McBride, who first met as adults and discovered a shared interest in winemaking.
+The brand uses grapes from both California and New Zealand and produces bottled and canned wines.

+According to Wine Spectator, as of 2020 it was the largest Black-owned wine company in the US by volume.

 Family history

-The McBride sisters grew up far apart in acclaimed winemaking regions, unaware of each other until they were adults.
+The McBrides are half-sisters who grew up far apart in winemaking regions, unaware of each other until they were adults.
 Andréa was raised in Marlborough, New Zealand.
 At the age of six, she was raised by her uncle and a foster family after her mother died of breast cancer.
 Robin grew up in Monterey, California.
-The sisters shared a biological father, Kelly McBride, whom they had had little contact with while growing up.
+The sisters shared a biological father, Kelly McBride, with whom they had had little contact while growing up.
 Before he died in 1996, he asked his family to find and connect his two daughters.
 Following a lengthy search by his family, Robin and Andréa met for first time in 1999 at LaGuardia Airport in New York.
 They soon discovered a shared interest in winemaking.